greendinosaur/flask-aws-template/README.md

 ```
 If you restart the application with `flask run`, the sign-up, log-in and log-out links will now work.

-### Step 9 - (Optional) Set-up Google analytics
+### Step 10 - (Optional) Set-up Google analytics

-If you have a web-domain and wish to use google analytics for this Flask apo, then you will need to register with google.
+If you have a web-domain and wish to use [Google Analytics](https://analytics.google.com/) for this Flask apo, then you will need to register with google.
 Follow their guidance here.

 Once you've done this, set-up the relevant environment variable